 Being a promoter of individual liberty, one of my firm principles is that anyone is free to hold to any religion he or she likes, without harassment.

-That belief is also written in to the foundation of America: the very first words of the first amendment to its Constitution say “Congress shall make no law respecting an establishment of religion, nor prohibiting the free exercise thereof.”
-Religion, therefore, is 100% OFF LIMITS to government.
+That belief is also written in to the foundation of America: The very first words of the first amendment to its Constitution say “Congress shall make no law respecting an establishment of religion, nor prohibiting the free exercise thereof.”
+Religion, therefore, is COMPLETELY OFF LIMITS to government.
 Anything goes!

 The only valid limit I can see is that no religion may trespass outside its own domain; while all of them are certainly free to preach, they are not free to compel anyone to listen, or to become or remain a member, for that would be to deny to someone else the very right they are exercising themselves — that is, the right to believe and do whatever they wish.
 If someone tells a priest or evangelist “thanks, but no thanks”, then nothing in the First Amendment entitles the earnest bringer of good tidings to strap his prospect down on a rack and make him pay attention.